<NOTE> | This document is an archived version. Click here to check the latest version

 - A candidate cannot carry a proxy (Section 12.12(ix) of Bylaws ).

 - A candidate can carry the votes of the Resources Members they formally represent, having been registered as one of the organisation's contact persons for at least 12 months before the election date or since that organisation's commencement of membership if less than 12 months old.
-MyAFRINIC will be the source of membership status for all eligible voters.
+The MyAFRINIC portal will be the source of membership status for all eligible voters.

-- No Candidate to the election of Director of the Company shall act as proxy for any member during such an election (Ref. section 12.12(ix) of the by-laws).
+- No Candidate to the election of Director of the Company shall act as proxy for any member during such an election (Ref. section 12.12(ix) of the bylaws ).

 - A proxy instrument must be printed on the official and actual letterhead of the Member organization.

 - The paper document embodying the proxy instrument must be duly signed by:

 ○ Either a registered administrative contact of the Member.
 (For the avoidance of doubt, AFRINIC's database shall be used for counter verification), or:

 ○ A director of the company, on whose letterhead the paper proxy document has been printed, and whose name is listed on the said letterhead.

 - The affixing of Company seals to the paper proxy instruments is not mandatory.